How To Create Music Using One Guitar Riff

 Example 4 sees the addition of open strings.
 The sound of open strings resonating against fretted notes outside of the open position of the guitar is a whole different ball game in itself.

-To provide you with an example of what I am talking about here, I need to introduce to you a number of different riffs that we will be using for this.
+To do this, I first need to introduce to you several different riffs that we will be using for this.

 Here they are: